simp/pupmod-simp-rsyslog/README.md

 This module is only designed to work in RHEL or CentOS 6 and 7.
 Any other operating systems have not been tested and results cannot be guaranteed.

-Failover is tricky.
-By default, pupmod-simp-rsyslog tries to do the right thing and make sure that logs are always stored no matter what the state of the remote log server(s) is.
+By default, pupmod-simp-rsyslog tries to do the right thing during a failover scenario and make sure that logs are always stored no matter what the state of the remote log server(s) is.
 Be careful if you opt out of the default queueing strategy for failover as it may cause undesirable results such as lost logs.

 ## Development